Neanderthal behavior: Stone

-Organic tools
+Bone

 The Châtelperronian in central France and northern Spain is a distinct industry from the Mousterian, and is controversially hypothesised to represent a culture of Neanderthals borrowing (or by process of acculturation) tool-making techniques from immigrating modern humans, crafting bone tools and ornaments.
 In this frame, the makers would have been a transitional culture between the Neanderthal Mousterian and the modern human Aurignacian.
-The opposing viewpoint is that the Châtelperronian was manufactured by modern humans instead.
+The opposing viewpoint is that the Châtelperronian was manufactured by Cro-Magnons instead.
 Abrupt transitions similar to the Mousterian/Châtelperronian could also simply represent natural innovation, like the La Quina–Neronian transition 50,000 years ago featuring technologies generally associated with modern humans such as bladelets and microliths.
 Other ambiguous transitional cultures include the Italian Uluzzian industry, and the Balkan Szeletian industry.

-Before immigration, the only evidence of Neanderthal bone tools are animal rib lissoirs — which are rubbed against hide to make it more supple or waterproof — although this could also be evidence for modern humans immigrating earlier than expected.
-In 2013, two 51.4–41.1 thousand year old deer rib lissoirs were reported from Pech-de-l’Azé and the nearby Abri Peyrony in France.
-In 2020, 5 more lissoirs made of aurochs or bison ribs were reported from Abri Peyrony, with one dating to about 51,400 years ago and the other four to 47.7–41.1 thousand years ago.
+Before modern human immigration, the only evidence of Neanderthal bone tools are a 50,000 year old bone spear point from Abric Romaní, Spain; four 130,000 year old multi-tools made of a cave lion tibia from Sclayn Cave, Belgium; as well as some animal rib lissoirs which are rubbed against hide to make it more supple or waterproof.
+This could also be evidence for modern humans immigrating earlier than expected.
+In 2013, two 51,400- to 41,100-year-old deer rib lissoirs were reported from Pech-de-l'Azé and the nearby Abri Peyrony in France.
+In 2020, five more lissoirs made of aurochs or bison ribs were reported from Abri Peyrony, with one dating to about 51,400 years ago and the other four to 47,700–41,100 years ago.
 This indicates the technology was in use in this region for a long time.
 Since reindeer remains were the most abundant, the use of less abundant bovine ribs may indicate a specific preference for bovine ribs.
 Potential lissoirs have also been reported from Grosse Grotte, Germany (made of mammoth), and Grottes des Canalettes, France (red deer).

+It is possible that the Neanderthals at Kebara Cave, Israel, used the shells of the spur-thighed tortoise as containers.

+Shell

 The Neanderthals in 10 coastal sites in Italy (namely Grotta del Cavallo and Grotta dei Moscerini) and Kalamakia Cave, Greece, are known to have crafted scrapers using smooth clam shells, and possibly hafted them to a wooden handle.
 They probably chose this clam species because it has the most durable shell.
 At Grotta dei Moscerini, about 24% of the shells were gathered alive from the seafloor, meaning these Neanderthals had to wade or dive into shallow waters to collect them.

-At Grotta di Santa Lucia, Italy, in the Campanian volcanic arc, Neanderthals collected the porous volcanic pumice, which, for contemporary humans, was probably used for polishing points and needles.
+At Grotta di Santa Lucia, Italy, in the Campanian volcanic arc, Neanderthals collected the porous volcanic pumice, which, for Cro-Magnons, was probably used for polishing points and needles.
 The pumices are associated with shell tools.